Locatalyze

 Written analysis & verdict

 The quantitative scores from Steps 1–6 are passed to a language model to generate the written analysis: SWOT, market demand narrative, competitive positioning, and 3-year projection.
-The GO / CAUTION / NO verdict is determined by the weighted location score — the narrative explains the verdict; it does not decide it.
+The GO / CAUTION / NO GO verdict is determined by the weighted location score — the narrative explains the verdict; it does not decide it.

 Data sources